OpenStickCommunity/GP2040-CE/docs/usage.md

 # GP2040 Usage

+Select the button labels to be displayed in the usage guide:

+<label-selector></label-selector>

 ## Buttons

 GP2040 uses a generic button labeling for gamepad state, which is then converted to the appropriate input type before sending.
 This table provides a map of GP2040 buttons to the supported input types and layouts: